opencontainers/distribution-spec/spec.md

 For repositories with a large number of tags, this response MAY be quite large.
 If such a response is expected, one SHOULD use the pagination.

+For details of the `Link` header, please see the [_Pagination_](#pagination) section.

 #### Pagination

-Paginated tag results can be retrieved by adding the appropriate parameters to the request URL described above.
+Paginated tag results can be retrieved by adding an `n` parameter to the request URL, declaring that the response SHOULD be limited to `n` results.
-The behavior of tag pagination is identical to that specified for catalog pagination.
-We cover a simple flow to highlight any differences.

 Starting a paginated flow MAY begin as follows: